Delicate little melt-in-your-mouth mints that are a great gift from the kitchen.

 And then you let them dry overnight.
 That is the hard part.

-I adore these little mints, and I can’t wait to give some of them away as Christmas treats.
+I adore these little mints and I can’t wait to give some of them away as holiday treats.

 Homemade Butter Mints

 - 1 lb powdered sugar, 10x

 - 1/4 teaspoon peppermint flavoring, found near the extracts in the baking aisle

 - 1 teaspoon vanilla extract

 - 2 Tb hot water